-All undergraduate textbooks and student notes will be sold from the Memorial Theatre foyer from 13 February to 16 March 2012, while postgraduate textbooks and student notes will be available from the top floor of vicbooks in the Student Union Building, Kelburn Campus.
-After week two of the trimester all undergraduate textbooks and student notes will be sold from vicbooks on Level 4 of the Student Union Building.
+All undergraduate textbooks and student notes will be sold from the Memorial Theatre foyer from 11 February to 15 March 2013.
+After week two of the trimester all undergraduate textbooks and student notes will be sold from vicbooks Easterfield Building.
 You can order textbooks and student notes online at www.vicbooks.co.nz or can email an order or enquiry to enquiries@vicbooks.co.nz.
 Books can be couriered to you or they can be picked up from the shop.
 You will be contacted when they are available.